Cacti/plugin_thold/README.md

 * issue#441: Thold 1.4 + cacti 1.2.14 - Classic Theme - Unable to Create Thresholds

+* issue#442: THOLD daemon should not log errors on interruption/termination by user

 * issue#444: PHP bug - Array and string offset access syntax with curly braces is deprecated

 --- 1.4 ---